 The 4 players Liverpool signed along with Xabi Alonso and how they fared

 The summer of 2004 was a transformative time in the history of Liverpool, with Rafael Benitez arriving as the club’s new manager alongside five new first-team signings.

 Xabi Alonso, back then a young and highly-rated young midfielder at Real Sociedad, is the most fondly remembered of that quintet of new recruits, having played a key role for the Reds in their miraculous Champions League victory before becoming a standout player as they challenged for the Premier League title.

 The former Spain international enjoyed an illustrious career, winning league titles with Real Madrid and Barcelona, but how did Liverpool’s other four summer signings fare that summer?

 Liverpool’s marquee signing that summer, a 22-year-old Cisse, had just had the season of his career with Auxerre.
 He scored a career-best 26 goals in the 2003-04 Ligue 1 campaign, earning status as the next big thing in French football.

 But his time in Merseyside was marred by injury, and his debut season with the Reds resulted in just four goals in 16 Premier League appearances.

 A nomadic career followed, with stints back in England at Sunderland and Queens Park Rangers alongside the likes of Marseille, Lazio and Panathinaikos.

-Cisse hasn’t played since 2018, but in the summer of 2020 he offered to play for free in search of 100 Ligue 1 goals (he’s just four shy, on 96).
-The 39-year-old has instead joined American lower-league side Panathinaikos Chicago ahead of their 2021 campaign.
+Cisse hasn’t played professionally since 2018, but in the summer of 2020 he offered to play for free in search of 100 Ligue 1 goals (he’s just four shy, on 96).
+The 40-year-old instead joined American amateur side Panathinaikos Chicago in 2021.

 Benitez’s first official signing (Cisse had already been sealed before his appointment), Spanish defender Josemi had established himself as a dependable right-back across three seasons with Malaga.

 But he received a red card in a 4-2 victory against Fulham early in his Liverpool career and struggled to win back his place after Steve Finnan came back in.

 Josemi returned to Spain, signing for Manuel Pellegrini’s Villarreal, midway through the 2005-06 season, and remained a La Liga regular in 2010 before seeing out his career in Greece (Iraklis, Levadiakos, Skoda Xanthi) and India (Atletico Kolkata).